bitbankinc/bitbank-api-docs/public-stream.md

 - Asks and bids price possibly cross.
 - asks_under, bids_over possibly includes the quantity of orders which price is out of range.

-#### In circuit_break_info.mode is `NONE` or estimated price is null

-- Asks and bids data is restricted to 200 entries each from best bid offer.
-- Asks and bids price never cross.

-#### In circuit_break_info.mode is not `NONE` and estimated price is not null

-- Asks and bids data is restricted to 200 entries each around the estimated price.
-(Max 400 entries)
-- Asks and bids price possibly cross.
-- asks_under, bids_over possibly includes the quantity of orders which price is out of range.

 **Response:**

 Name | Type | Description